Fatemeh Pahlavi

-Fatemeh Pahlavi (فاطمه پهلوی; 30 October 1928 – 2 June 1987) was Reza Shah Pahlavi's tenth child and half-sister of Mohammad Reza Pahlavi.
-She was a member of the Pahlavi dynasty.
+Fatemeh Pahlavi (فاطمه پهلوی; 30 October 1928 – 27 May 1987) was an Iranian princess of the Pahlavi dynasty.
+She was the tenth child of Reza Shah and the half-sister of Mohammad Reza Pahlavi.
+Born in Tehran, she left Iran prior to the Islamic Revolution in 1979.
+Pahlavi died of cancer in London in 1987.

 Early life and education

 Fatemeh Pahlavi was born in Tehran on 30 October 1928.
-She was the tenth child of Reza Shah and his fourth and last wife, Esmat Dowlatshahi.
+She was the tenth child of Reza Shah and the fourth of his fourth and last wife, Esmat Dowlatshahi.
 Her mother was from the Qajar dynasty and married Reza Shah in 1923.
-Fatemeh was the full-sister of Abdul Reza Pahlavi, Ahmad Reza Pahlavi, Mahmoud Reza Pahlavi and Hamid Reza Pahlavi.
+Fatemeh was the younger full-sister of Abdul Reza Pahlavi, Ahmad Reza Pahlavi and Mahmoud Reza Pahlavi and the older full-sister of Hamid Reza Pahlavi.

+Pahlavi attended Converse College (now Converse University) in Spartanburg, South Carolina.
+She attended the College with her lady-in-waiting, Kokab Moarefi, in the 1947–1948 school year, but did not return any following years or obtain her degree.
+However, Moarefi stayed behind and graduated from Converse in 1950.
 She and her brothers lived at the Marble Palace in Tehran with their parents.

 Activities

 During the reign of her half-brother, Mohammad Reza Pahlavi, Fatemeh Pahlavi owned a bowling club and dealt with business, having shares in the firms involved in construction, vegetable oil production and engineering.
 She also had a fortune of some $500 million during that time.
 Her fortune came from the "commissions" extracted from military contractors by her second husband, Mohammad Amir Khatami.
 Pahlavi also involved in activities concerning higher education in Iran and had shares in an Iranian football team, Persepolis F.C.